bioinfo-pf-curie/scEpigenome/README.md

 #### Citation

-If you use this pipeline for your project, please cite it using the following doi: **TODO** Do not hesitate to use the Zenodo doi corresponding to the version you used !
+If you use this pipeline for your project, please cite it using the following doi:
+Do not hesitate to use the Zenodo doi corresponding to the version you used !

 #### Contacts